angelicajanevski/fashion-MNIST/README.md

 # fashion-MNIST

-This is our model for the Fashion MNIST Kaggle competition.
+This is our model for the [Fashion MNIST Kaggle competition](https://www.kaggle.com/c/mais202-fall2019/) for the MAIS 202 bootcamp, organized by the McGill Articificial Intelligence Society.
 Our final submission to the competition can be found at `submissions/competition_submission.csv`.

 ## How to run